Art

 Fashion Show

 A highlight of the Trevs social calendar, Trevelyan Charity Fashion Show (TCFS) provides a show-stopping event that promotes body positivity, diversity and sustainability.
-The show has been held in a variety of venues, most recently at Digital (a club in Newcastle).
+The show has been held in a variety of venues, recently at Digital (a club in Newcastle).
 An entirely Trevelyan student run event, TCFS provides students with an opportunity to express their creativity and gain valuable hands-on experience in managerial positions, all while raising money for a good cause.
 There’s a place for all skillsets, whether you wish to perform on stage or work behind the scenes.
 TCFS is a great way to immerse yourself in college life and we encourage anyone with an interest to apply, regardless of experience.

 Executive committee applications will be opening at the start of Michaelmas Term, while model, performer and compère auditions will commence towards the end of term.